The Tour Divide

 Ice cold snow melt made for some spectacular scenery, not to mention, wonderful sources of fresh water.

 The start of the 8mi, Hell climb.

 Made it to Tuchuck in the nick of time.
-With a ball busting, Whitefish Pass climb behind me, my 'trial by fire' day is behind me.
+With a ball busting, Whitefish Pass climb behind me, my first day is behind me.
 Now, cue, the rain.
 It's always fun setting up camp in the rain.
 However, after 8 hours of riding in that constant heat it actually felt pretty good.

 DAY 2 - Tuchuck CG to Big Creek CG